tardate/LittleCodingKata/messaging/grpc/explainer/node/README.md

-# #021 Explainer - Node.js Version
+# #021 gRPC Explainer - Node.js version

 This sample implements a Node.js client and server that talk the [Explainer Protocol](../protocols/explainer.proto).